[ Lymph Notes home ] [ Click to read 'Get to Know the LRF' by Ann ]

 • MRI complications.
 There have been reports of people with tattoos or permanent makeup who experienced swelling or burning in the affected areas when they underwent magnetic resonance imaging (MRI).

 • Removal problems.
-The most common problem with tattoos is costumer dissatisfaction.
+The most common problem with tattoos is customer dissatisfaction.
 Despite advances in laser technology, removing a tattoo is a painstaking process, usually involving several treatments and considerable expense.

-When considering a tattoo, particularly in tissues with lymphedema, or at risk of developing it, the client should seriously consider the above concerns plus these additional warnings:
+When considering a tattoo, particularly in tissues affected by lymphedema, or at risk of developing it, the client should seriously consider the above concerns plus these additional warnings:

 • Anything that involves a needle stick into an affected limb is an invitation to infection.
 This risk is even greater when having a procedure performed that involves multiple needle sticks and in which the sterility of the equipment cannot be guaranteed.

-• Tattooing puts added stress on the lymphatic system because 90% of the dye goes into the lymph nodes and stays there.
+• Tattooing adds stress on the lymphatic system because 90% of the dye goes into the lymph nodes and stays there.

 • The swelling of lymphedema distorts the tattooed image.
 The resulting image may be very unsatisfactory.